 The Gnu's Room Bookstore (Gnu's Room) had a small espresso bar in the front of the building that had a small volume with a lot of opportunity.
 Sarah purchased the espresso bar and moved it into the roastery in late 2012.
 Soon after book sales declined and Gnu's Room moved to 8th Street in downtown Opelika behind Heritage Gifts and Gourmet Foods.
 They sadly closed their doors in 2017.
 Tina Tatum, the Gnus Room founder, still operates in Lee County's Literacy Awareness Program and continuously helps others.

 Mama Mocha's took over the entire store lease and opened a larger cafe and venue space.
 It currently holds the roasting facility with a new 12 kilo roaster from US Roaster Corp and also has the espresso bar/Cafe.
-We have the interest of serving beer in the future.
+We serve cans of craft beer and also bake on site.

-+++++++++++++We are opening a new cafe and moving the roast production to Opelika, Alabama in Summer of 2017.
++++++++++++++We are opening a new cafe and moving the roast production to Opelika, Alabama in winter of 2017.
 It will serve as a coffee laboratory and event space as well.
 We're looking into carrying draft beer.
-The location is beside Red Clay Brewery and will partner with The Wilton as a room mate in the warehouse.
-If you come to see us, plan on eating there!!

 Our wholesale volume is increasing and we're ironing out more every day in our production.
 If you're interested in carrying Mama Mocha's, PLEASE don't hesitate to reach out to us.